darccio/zas/README.md

 ## Roadmap

-With no priority or deadline:

-1. Pre and post-commands to generation.
-Imagine chained subcommands configured to execute before or after generating your site.
-2. Metadata in Markdown files as YAML on HTML comments.
-3. To respect customized config.yml in init command on existing repositories.
-4. Tidy up generated HTML with [GoTidy](https://github.com/JalfResi/GoTidy).
-5. Feel free to ask if you think Zingy should do something specific in its core.
+Currently there are no new features planned.
+Feel free to open an issue if you think Zingy should do something specific in its core.

 ## Contact me